REKNOS/AI-Powered-Credit-Default-Risk-Prediction-System/README.md

-# AI-Powered Credit Default Risk Prediction System Using Machine Learning and Deep Learning
+# AI-Powered Credit Default Risk Prediction Using Machine Learning and Neural Network Techniques

 ## Project Overview
 This project develops an AI-powered system capable of predicting customer credit default risk using machine learning and deep learning techniques.